bill954/docker-DOS-games/README.md

 | Prince of Persia | 85  |
 | Infinite Mario Bros | 86  |

-# Do you want to host the containers and let your friends play them?
+# Do you want to host the containers and let your friends play the games on them?
 - You need to open the ports 80 to 86 on your route and redirect them to the ports 80 to 86 in your PC.
 Since this must be done differently in every router, you will have to search for instructions that apply to yours especifically.
 - You also need your public IP address.
 You can do that here: https://www.whatismyip.com/what-is-my-public-ip-address/
 - Open a terminal in the main directory of this repository and run this command line replacing ```public_ip``` with your router's public IP:
 ```
 $: sed -i 's/localhost/public_ip/g' docker-games/web_server/debian-nginx-11.21.4/html/index.html
 ```
 - And that's it!
-Next time you run ```docker-compose up``` the main website and the games will be available online, just open your web browser and go to your IP address on any computer with internet connection (mobile devices are not supported).
+Next time you run ```docker-compose up``` the main website and the games will be available online, just open your web browser and go to your public IP address on any computer with internet connection (mobile devices are not supported).